-Note: This Blog is uncomfortable as hell to write, but it is my truth.

 I am in the process of understanding colorism and my own complicity through promotion and profiteering.
 Colorism is a subsystem of anti-black racism, privileging people with skin tones that are closer to white.
 The stratification of skin color allows lighter-skinned people to be favored for economic advancement, educational attainment, professional mobility, and attractability, thus lighter skin can be used as a form of social capital.
 Most notably, the "paper bag" test required Black folk to measure their skin tone against the color of a paper bag to gain access.
 Skin tones that were lighter than the paper bag where granted special privileges and rights like admissions in to churches, universities, sororities/faternities, night clubs, and bars.
 Today, lighter-skinned Black folks still experience racism and discrimination, but also, in many ways, benefit from their proximity to white skin.
 I am writing this blog to confront my own privilege and reflect on my own complicity.

 I first began to interrogate my relationship to colorism when I was a senior in college.
-At the time, my boyfriend was Black man with golden yellow skin from an upper middle-class family.
-After the police murdered Micheal Brown Jr., an 18- year old unarmed Black Boy, in Ferguson, Missouri, my sorority sisters and I planned to marched the Baton Rouge Capital building.
+I was dating a Black man with golden yellow skin from an upper middle-class family.
+It was late that summer when the police murder Micheal Brown Jr., an 18- year old unarmed Black Boy, in Ferguson, Missouri.
+My sorority sisters and I planned to marched the Baton Rouge Capital building.
 We championed the #HandsUpDontShoot protest to demand accountability, justice, and the eradication of police brutality.
 I recall that day being an excruciatingly long day.
 I went home that night to my Black boyfriend with intentions on having a conversation about safety and policing.
 He met my concerned eyes with staleness as he said, “I’m not concerned about anything like that happening to me.
 Have you noticed that people who get treated like that by the police are dark-skinned niggas?
 People like me and you are safe.”
 This was not true.
 Light-skinned Black people are killed, and we were not safe.
 It had been a long day, so I did not argue.

 He and his entire family could pass a paper bag test after even the longest, hottest summer in Georgia.
 During rush-hour, he, his sister, his dad, and I were all stuck in Atlanta’s traffic.
 If you know anything about Atlanta, then you know that we were in that car for nearly two hours.
 His sister was narrating her experiences in her new role as a middle school counselor.
 She described feeling that she couldn’t relax and use Black colloquialism at the majority White school where she worked.
 She feared that she would be perceived as ghetto.
 Her dad pacified her concerns saying, “there’s nothing about you that people would consider ghetto.”
 Without missing a beat, she asked, “I don’t know Dad.
 Do you think that White people can tell the difference between the Black people and the niggas?”
 Her words evoked a queasy churn in my stomach, but I did not interject.
 I knew something was wrong with her statements, but I also didn’t want to confront her.
 After all, these were my potential in-laws and I was just an insecure Black girl looking for love in, what is clear to me now, the wrong place.
 So I sat there in the uneasiness of it all, trying to discern why the conversation was not sitting right in my spirit.